To Do List

 Access form: Spiritual Life at Cornell

-Self-pay graduate students and professional students who do not want the SHIP, and have other insurance that meets Cornell's requirements, must file an application to appeal the SHIP requirement by the deadline.
+- Domestic students: If you have other insurance that meets Cornell's requirements, and do not want the SHIP, you must file an application to appeal the SHIP requirement

 Update Primary & Emergency Contact Addresses